HOW TO TRACK YOUR TRADES

 Many traders give up on tracking because they overcomplicate the process.
 Your trading journal should be simple enough to maintain long-term.

 Another common mistake is tracking trades but never reviewing them.
-The power of a trade journal comes from analysing your trade statistics, not just recording data.
+The power of a trade journal comes from analysing your trade statistics.

 How TradeTrackr Helps You Track Trades